abrahamgo52/abrahamgo52/README.md

 ## 💼 About Me

 I'm a cybersecurity student passionate about securing cloud infrastructure and detecting threats before they become breaches.
-With hands-on experience in AWS, vulnerability scanning, and security automation, I’m preparing for a career in big tech as a Cloud Security Engineer or Security Analyst.
+With hands-on experience in AWS, vulnerability scanning, and security automation, I’m preparing for a career as a Cloud Security Engineer or Security Analyst.

 ---